 Founded in 2004, and owned by Triplebet Ltd., Matchbook took the bold decision to enter the world of online betting exchanges.
-Operating out of Alderney and licenced by the UK Gambling Commission (thus complying with the new regulations), Matchbook are able to offer their services to UK clients.
+Operating out of Alderney, Matchbook comply with the highest standards of safety, fairness and security.

 Historically a market dominated by Betfair (with Betdaq a clear second best), the success of betting exchanges depends on attracting enough customers to give to markets good liquidity, enabling odds to hold up and giving punters the opportunity to place decent stakes on their selections.
 In their eleventh year trading, have Matchbook managed to create solid markets and how does their product compare?

-When selecting a team/player, the bet slip appears on the top right hand side of the page.
+When selecting a team/player, the bet slip appears on the top right-hand side of the page.
 Customers are able to flick between US, decimal, HK, Malay, Indo and % odds by selecting the Display Settings on the top menu bar.
-They can also flick between AUD, CAD, EUR, GBP, HKD, USD currencies.
+They can also flick between AUD, CAD, EUR, HKD, USD currencies.

 For those who are new to betting exchanges, or some of the bet types such as Asian handicaps, there is an extensive learning centre under the ‘Help and Learning’ link, which is very good at explaining everything in layman’s terms.